 Bridal Henna Parties

 In India, the henna painting ceremony is called a Mehndi party, and it is a joyful occasion.
 Because the bride has to sit still for several hours, her friends might dance and sing songs to entertain her or bring her treats.
-However, they must try to keep from being too distracting to the bride or to the artist, due to the precision needed to complete intricate designs.
+They must try to keep from being too distracting to the bride or to the artist, due to the precision needed to complete intricate designs.
 Mehndi sessions are a tradition from ancient cultures dating back over five thousand years, where the bride-to-be is given all the secrets of a happy and fruitful marriage as told by her closest female family members and friends.

 Henna parties also happen throughout the eastern Mediterranean, in Morocco, in the Gulf states, and in many expatriate communities throughout the world.